-Could that be what success is?
-A life of self-fulfillment through service to others?
+JFK’s idea of success was a life of self-fulfillment through service to others.

-Perhaps more than any other U. S. President since, he had an eloquent understanding of the human condition and he always drew the best feelings out of us, and that alone is enough to say that JFK was a highly successful human being, despite what other flaws he may have had.
+He had an eloquent understanding of the human condition and he always drew the best feelings out of people, and that alone is enough to say that JFK was a highly successful human being, despite what other flaws he may have had.

 “Those who dare to fail miserably can achieve greatly.”

 It is truly a shame that so many go through life without pursuing their real dreams due to a fear of failure.
 The ego says “If I do this and fail, they will laugh at me, they will call me a loser.”

 It takes daring to achieve great success.
 You have to go out beyond where others are afraid to go.
 But listen to that inner voice.
 If your inner voice says go, then go.
 When you take your last dying breath, do want to say you aspired to greatness or accepted mediocrity?

 Success requires the willingness to put yourself out there and withstand the ridicule of failure on your first, second, and third attempt.
 You will achieve the life of your dreams once you accept failures as stepping stones toward your ultimate goal.

 This quote pairs perfectly with the one above.
 Dare to dream big but do your homework and get a firm grip on what is possible and what is not.